OpenEvalProject/evals/manuscripts/elife-28619/v3/manuscript.md

 ## Abstract

-10.7554/eLife.28619.001 Pili are critical in host recognition, colonization and biofilm formation during bacterial infection.
-Here, we report the crystal structures of SafD- dsc and SafD-SafA-SafA (SafDAA- dsc ) in Saf pili.
+Pili are critical in host recognition, colonization and biofilm formation during bacterial infection.
+Here, we report the crystal structures of SafD-dsc and SafD-SafA-SafA (SafDAA-dsc) in Saf pili.
 Cell adherence assays show that SafD and SafA are both required for host recognition, suggesting a poly-adhesive mechanism for Saf pili.
-Moreover, the SafDAA- dsc structure, as well as SAXS characterization, reveals an unexpected inter-molecular oligomerization, prompting the investigation of Saf-driven self-association in biofilm formation.
+Moreover, the SafDAA-dsc structure, as well as SAXS characterization, reveals an unexpected inter-molecular oligomerization, prompting the investigation of Saf-driven self-association in biofilm formation.
 The bead/cell aggregation and biofilm formation assays are used to demonstrate the novel function of Saf pili.
-Structure-based mutants targeting the inter-molecular hydrogen bonds and complementary architecture/surfaces in SafDAA- dsc dimers significantly impaired the Saf self-association activity and biofilm formation.
+Structure-based mutants targeting the inter-molecular hydrogen bonds and complementary architecture/surfaces in SafDAA-dsc dimers significantly impaired the Saf self-association activity and biofilm formation.
 In summary, our results identify two novel functions of Saf pili: the poly-adhesive and self-associating activities.
 More importantly, Saf-Saf structures and functional characterizations help to define a pili-mediated inter-cellular oligomerizaiton mechanism for bacterial aggregation, colonization and ultimate biofilm formation.

 ## Introduction